TiciaD/TicTacToe/pseudocode.md

 - Board
-    - createBoard() ---> function to generate HTML for creating board
+    - createBoard() ---> function to generate HTML for creating board and create new tile() push tile into array
     - `board.array` ---> array with data from tiles clicked contained in it
     - `board.tilesClicked` ---> stores count of tiles that have been clicked, increments each time onPress(true)